privacyguides/privacyguides.org/docs/basics/email-security.md

 A smartcard (such as a [YubiKey](https://support.yubico.com/hc/en-us/articles/360013790259-Using-Your-YubiKey-with-OpenPGP) or [Nitrokey](https://www.nitrokey.com)) works by receiving an encrypted email message from a device (phone, tablet, computer, etc.) running an email/webmail client.
 The message is then decrypted by the smartcard and the decrypted content is sent back to the device.

-It is advantageous for the decryption to occur on the smartcard so as to avoid possibly exposing your private key to a compromised device.
+It is advantageous for the decryption to occur on the smartcard to avoid possibly exposing your private key to a compromised device.

 ## Email Metadata Overview